topo-gps/ios-manual/en/routes/routes_record.rst

 Based on the start and finish point of the route an automatic suggestion for the route title will be made.
 This suggestion appears in the title field if you do not enter a title yourself.
 If you do not enter a title, the suggestion will be used when saving the route.
-I

 To ensure automatic title suggestion functions properly, the option :ref:`‘Addresses - Find automatically’ <settings-addresses>` should be enabled in the settings.

 If you press the '>' on the right hand side of the title you can add an URL.

-If you press the '>' on the right hand side of the title you can add contact information, and copyright and license details.
+If you press the '>' on the right hand side of the author you can add contact information, and copyright and license details.
 If you save a route also the author and copyright details will be saved for future use.
 If you record or plan a new route, the same author and copyright details will already be filled in.
 Therefore you do not have to reenter these details when saving the next recorded route.

-You can alter the route type by pressing the route type type.
+You can alter the route type by pressing the route type field.
 If you save the route, the current route type will be used as a suggestion for the next saved route.
 If you for example only record bicycles routes you therefore only have to set the route type once.

 Waypoints that are currently shown on the map can be included with the route by the setting 'Include waypoints'.
 If you tap this setting you can change it.
 You can choose between including all waypoints that are on the map, waypoints near the route, and no waypoints.
 If you choose for waypoints near route, you can determine the maximal distance of the waypoints to the route.
-Be careful with setting the setting to all waypoints, since it might cause adding irrelevant waypoints to a route.
+Be careful with setting this setting to all waypoints, since it might cause adding waypoints which are far a ways and hence irrelevant to a route.

 If you are ready entering the fields, you can press 'Save' on the top right to save the recorded route.
 If you do not want to save the route you can press 'Cancel' on the top left.

 The route will be saved into the folder that is currently opened in the :ref:`routes tab of the routes screen <ss-route-load>`.

-After you have saved the recorded route, a pop-up will appear that ask you if you would like to share your route with Topo GPS or with another app (for this tap 'More).
+After you have saved the recorded route, a pop-up will appear that asks you if you would like to share your route with Topo GPS or with another app (for this tap 'More).
 If you do not want to share the recorded route, you can tap 'Cancel'.

 If you choose Topo GPS you can share your route with other Topo GPS users, so that they can :ref:`import your recorded route <ss-routes-import>`.